prof-rossetti/nyu-info-2335-201706/projects/human-software/project.md

 ## Objectives

   1. Practice writing software in English.
-  1. Practice using GitHub to contribute to open source software.
+  1. Practice contributing to open source software.
   1. Practice version control.

 ## Instructions

 Pick two processes or activities you engage in on a daily basis.
 One should be the process of brushing your teeth.
 The other is your choice.

+For each process, write instructions in English to communicate to another human, perhaps even a child, how to perform that process.

 ## Submission Instructions

 Add a new file called `YOUR_GITHUB_USERNAME.md` to the [submissions directory](/projects/human-software/submissions), where `YOUR_GITHUB_USERNAME` is your GitHub username.
 The file should contain your written instructions, separated by process.
 For example, you might want to use the following template:

-    # Human Instructions
+    # Human Software

     Author: YOUR_GITHUB_USERNAME